YapengTeng/LabelTool/README.md

 pls remember when you finish the last image, you need to push **c** or **v** to change pickle file.
 It is not automatically :).

 **UPDATA**：
-Add ``interpolation`` function, which is automatical: If you skips images, and then label the current images, it will do interpolations between responding keypoints automatically.
+Add ``interpolation`` function, which is automatic:
+- If you skips images, and then label the current images, it will do interpolations between responding keypoints automatically.
 For example, just finish the 10-th image, containing 5 categories, and skip 10 images to the 20-th image.
 If you directly label it, it will do interpolations from the 10-th image to 20-th image.
-Default interpolation method is linear method, and you can change ``method`` variable in ``pipeline.py``.
-Note that if the ``x`` coordinate can be same within two keypoints (i.e. they are parallel), it will sample uniformly points.
+- Default interpolation method is linear method, and you can change ``method`` variable in ``pipeline.py``.
+- Note that if the ``x`` coordinate can be same within two keypoints (i.e. they are parallel), it will sample uniformly points.

+If you don't install ``scipy`` lib, pls use the command as following:
+- pip install scipy

 TODO：
 1. cloud platform. work togerther